-Her practice focuses on the regulation of medicinal products, medical devices, foods and cosmetics in the UK and at EU level, particularly in relation to clinical trials, marketing authorisations and advertising and promotion issues, including legal proceedings arising from the decisions of regulatory bodies.
-She advises clients in relation to compliance issues and proceedings before the Prescription Medicines Code of Practice Authority and its Appeal Board arising from alleged breaches of the ABPI Code of Practice on promotion of medicines and related activities.
-She also advises clients in relation to the pricing and reimbursement of medicines and medical products.
-This area of her practice includes both statutory and voluntary pricing regimes (VPAS) in the UK, the application of the Drug Tariff and all stages of health technology appraisals by the National Institute for Health and Care Excellence (NICE), the Scottish Medicines Consortium, and the All Wales Medicines Strategy Group.
-She frequently represents clients at NICE appeal hearings and has acted on behalf of the manufacturer company in two of the three applications for judicial review brought against NICE in the Administrative Court.
+Her practice focuses on the regulation of medicinal products, medical devices, foods and cosmetics, particularly in relation to clinical trials, marketing authorisations, pharmacovigilance and advertising and promotion issues, including legal proceedings arising from the decisions of regulatory bodies.

+In the context of advertising, she frequently assists clients in relation to compliance issues, including the coordination of cross-border programmes based on the EFPIA Code.
+She provides representation in proceedings before the UK Prescription Medicines Code of Practice Authority and its Appeal Board arising from alleged breaches of the ABPI Code of Practice and advises on enforcement action by the MHRA.

+Her practice also covers the pricing and reimbursement of medicines and medical products, including both statutory and voluntary pricing regimes in the UK, the application of the Drug Tariff and all stages of health technology appraisals by the National Institute for Health and Care Excellence (NICE), and equivalent bodies in Scotland and Wales.
+She represents clients at NICE appeal hearings and has acted on behalf of the manufacturer company in applications for judicial review brought against NICE in the Administrative Court.

-She has substantial experience representing pharmaceutical and medical device clients in product liability litigation (unitary actions and group litigation), including claims involving unlicensed medicines in the research context as well as marketed products.
-Such litigation has often involved coordinating proceedings within the EU and advising on forum and other jurisdictional issues.
+She has substantial experience representing pharmaceutical and medical device clients in product liability litigation (unitary actions and group litigation), including claims involving unlicensed medicines in the research context.
+Such litigation has often involved coordinating proceedings in multiple jurisdictions and advising on forum and other jurisdictional issues.
+She also represents clients at inquests and public inquiries as well as other investigations concerning allegedly defective products.